yanyan314/Singapore-Airlines-Interviews/README.md

 Understanding the differences between front-end and back-end development is crucial for delivering a seamless user experience.
 While front-end focuses on the presentation layer, back-end ensures that the application runs smoothly and efficiently.
 Both aspects are integral to the success of a website or application, and a balance between the two is essential for a successful development process.

+# 12.questions
+If I am lucky to join the company, what's the biggest changllenge for the position? and what skills I can prepared in advance for the job?